ScrumMaster Gets Fired

 ✥ ✥ ✥

 One of the more extreme ways to make this transparent is for the Development Team to intentionally work on low (lowest) value PBIs.
-In one instance the ScrumMaster asked the Development Team what they thought where the lowest value PBIs.
-Having the team pointing them out, ScrumMaster suggested the team take them into the next Sprint.
-The team worked on the PBIs during the sprint and presented them during the Sprint Review.
+In one instance the ScrumMaster asked the Development Team what they thought were the lowest value PBIs.
+Having the Development Team pointing them out, ScrumMaster suggested the team take them into the next Sprint.
+The Development Team worked on the PBIs during the Sprint and presented them during the Sprint Review.
 Product Owner and Stakeholders where present, got furious, fired the ScrumMaster — but did however provide an ordered Product Backlogs thereafter.

 See also Sacrifice One Person.